nikolaydubina/go-instrument/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/nikolaydubina/go-instrument)](https://goreportcard.com/report/github.com/nikolaydubina/go-instrument)
 [![Go Reference](https://pkg.go.dev/badge/github.com/nikolaydubina/go-instrument.svg)](https://pkg.go.dev/github.com/nikolaydubina/go-instrument)

 This tool uses standard Go library to modify AST with instrumentation.
 Use this in your CI before compilation.
 It is also possible to track generated code, however comments will be missing.
-You can add instrumentation by defining your own `Instrumenter` and invoking `Processor` like it is done in `main`.
+You can add new instrumentations by defining your own `Instrumenter` and invoking `Processor` like it is done in `main`.

 * No dependencies
 * 400 LOC